 - Any time you have a month where you have that third paycheck, apply that to the principal on your mortgage.
 This will happen twice a year, adding an extra payment to your mortgage loan.

-We all pay money for extra services, and that works for us.
-However, understanding what you're paying for is vital.
-Paying your mortgage payment every 2 weeks does not reduce the interest accumulating on your loan - that's not how a mortgage loan works.
-Don't let a service provider tell you that.
+To recap, paying your mortgage payment every two weeks does not reduce the interest accumulating on your loan - that's not how a mortgage loan works.
+So don't let a service provider tell you that.
 Instead talk directly to your mortgage bank and ask how they would handle bi-weekly mortgage payments.
 They'll likely tell you the same thing you've read here.

-Paying off your mortgage early is a great idea, and AmeriFirst supports that.
-But instead of paying a third party servicer, pay yourself to do this.
+Paying off your mortgage early is a great idea.
+But instead of paying a third party servicer, do it yourself and keep your hard-earned money in your pocket.
 All the money you save when you avoid a bi-weekly mortgage payment service can be put towards paying off that mortgage early!